Current-induced inverse symmetry breaking and asymmetric critical phenomena at current-driven tricritical point: Introduction

-The asymmetric critical phenomena are the critical phenomena whose critical exponents when we approach the critical value from lower values of a control parameter are different from those from the higher values.
+The asymmetric critical phenomena are the critical phenomena whose critical exponents are different depending on whether we approach the critical value from the lower values of the control parameter or the higher values.
 We find that the critical phenomena in our system are asymmetric only at the TCP.
 An example of asymmetric critical behavior has been found in the Sachdev-Ye-Kitaev model\,\cite{Ferrari:2019ogc,Cao:2021upq}.
 However, to the best knowledge of the authors, asymmetric critical phenomena that appear only at TCP have not been reported elsewhere.
-Interestingly, the asymmetric critical exponents are not the mean-field values in spite that we are taking the large-$N$ limit.
+Interestingly, the asymmetric critical exponents are not the mean-field values\,\footnote{In this paper, we use the term ``mean-field values" to mean the values of critical exponents derived from the conventional classical Landau theory.} in spite that we are taking the large-$N$ limit.